KFinle/MFA-Simulator/README.md

 ### Next Steps
 There are more levels planned for this project.
 Ultimately, I was forced to limit scope aggressively to ensure all necessary systems were in place and functional by the deadline.
 Moving forward, I intend to add back in the cut content, as well as a fresh helping of polish.
-The current plan is to continue working on this game for the next few weeks until I feel comfortable publishing it on itch.io.
 ### Known Bugs
 There are a few bugs discovered either during last-minute testing or through watching other students play the game in class today.
 They are documented here in the hopes that those who